 How to make a keto birthday cake

-- For a keto Funfetti birthday cake, add some sugar free sprinkles into the batter and on the frosting.
+- For a keto Funfetti cake, stir sugar-free sprinkles into the batter and frosting.

 Ingredients